git-job-organization-123/camera-preview-server/README.md

 then send messages of YUV_420_888 image data as byte[]

-First message must contain image properties in this order:
+First message must contain image properties separated by space in this order:
 1. Image width
 2. Image height
 3. Y plane size